What Does it Take to Be a Postal Service Clerk?

 - Bulk Mail Clerk

-In 2016, there was an estimated number of 79,000 jobs in the United States for Postal Service Clerk.
+In the United States, there were 79,000 jobs for Postal Service Clerk in 2016.
 There is little to no growth in job opportunities for Postal Service Clerk.
 The BLS estimates 4,800 yearly job openings in this field.

 The states with the most job growth for Postal Service Clerk are Utah, Texas, and Connecticut.
 Watch out if you plan on working in Pennsylvania, Oklahoma, or Ohio.
 These states have the worst job growth for this type of profession.